zevlg/rfcs/text/0000-network-errors-handling.md

 # Drawbacks

 Adds a little overhead to handling failures, however network failures are not so frequent to bother about.
 Keeping backward compatibility is more important.

 # Alternatives

 We could have network error stored inside `TCPListener`, `UDPSocket` and `TCPConnection`, so that notifier is able to extract the error value from caller on network failure.

-This will require neither addons nor notifiers at all and at the same time it won't break existing code.
+This won't require any addons to notifiers, at the same time it won't break existing code.

 # Unresolved questions